-Yan Feng,\ J. Goree, and Bin Liu
+Yan Feng, J. Goree, and Bin Liu

-Department of Physics and Astronomy, The University of Iowa, Iowa City, Iowa 52242
+Department of Physics and Astronomy, The University of Iowa, Iowa City, Iowa 52242 (Received 9 October 2009; published 22 April 2010)

-(Dated: April 6, 2010)

 The spatiotemporal development of melting is studied experimentally in a 2D dusty plasma suspension.
-Starting with an ordered lattice, and then suddenly applying localized shear, a pair of counter-propagating flow regions develop.
+Starting with an ordered lattice, and then suddenly applying localized shear, a pair of counterpropagating flow regions develop.
 A transition between two melting stages is observed before a steady state is reached.
 Melting spreads with a front that propagates at the transverse sound speed.
 Unexpectedly, coherent longitudinal waves are excited in the flow region.